varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

 So, typically, the primary metric in an experiment will be some version of what I discussed above.
 Whether a user paid.
 Whether a team upgraded.
 How long a particular playlist was listened to.
 Group listening session time.
 Audiobook consumption.
 Etc.

 The problem is that the pre-experiment metric is 0 for users who haven’t done those things before.
-An experiment designed to get free users to pay will not benefit from CUPED! **That’s true even if these users aren’t new users.** In the case where the targeted population is a mix of users — some who listen to podcasts, some who don’t — CUPED is more ineffective the larger the latter group becomes relative to the former.
+An experiment designed to get free users to pay will not benefit from CUPED! **That’s true even if these users aren’t new users.** In the case where the targeted population is a mix of users — some of whom have done the target action before, some who haven't — CUPED is more ineffective the larger the latter group becomes relative to the former.

 CUPED came out of Microsoft, where much of the product development is incremental, not greenfield.
 In these cases, CUPED is more likely to be successful.
 Say we’re trying to increase search success of Bing, or trying to reduce error rates with Microsoft Office.
 It seems likely that some (much?) of the heterogeneity in these metrics is at the user level.
 (For instance, users with worse devices are more likely to have errors.)
 Sadly, this kind of experimentation isn’t representative of that at many tech companies.